SugiharaLab/EDM_Documentation/docs/edm_functions.md

 against target.

-The data cannot be multivariable; the first vector in columns is time-delay embedded to dimension E.
+The data cannot be multivariable; the first vector in columns is time-delay embedded to dimension E with time shift tau.
 `libSizes` specifies a string with "start stop increment" row values, i.e. "10 80 10" will evaluate library sizes from 10 to 80 in increments of 10.